DSKostadinov/TomatoPay/README.md

 I am leveraging the ThreadPoolTaskExecutor with custom properties defined in the application.yml.
 It is being used together with Spring's @Async annotation to enable asynchronous creations of Transactions.

+For better experience Swagger UI and ControllerAdvice are provided.

 ## Running locally
 In order to run locally do the following:
 1. Run 'gradlew clean build' from within the root folder if using Windows or './gradlew clean build' if using Linux